 ATU-Ozark COVID-19 Facts and FAQs

-Thank you for your cooperation.
-Please continue social distancing practices consistent with guidelines from the U.S. Centers for Disease Control and Prevention as well as guidelines and directives from the State of Arkansas.
+ATU students, faculty and staff should continue social distancing practices consistent with guidelines from the U.S. Centers for Disease Control and Prevention as well as guidelines and directives from the Arkansas Department of Health.

 ARKANSAS TECH NEWS PRESS RELEASES

 Latest Update: ATU-Ozark Plans for Return to On-Campus Operations

 UPDATES FROM GOVERNOR HUTCHINSON

 For updates from Governor Hutchinson's office and to watch his daily press briefings, go to the Covid-19 Information for the State of Arkansas page.

 For daily updates on COVID-19 in the state, go to the ADH status update page.

 Mercy and Baptist Hospitals have established a hotline for individuals with questions regarding COVID-19 testing.
 The hotline number is 479-289-6508.